Michigan Finance Postdoc 2023-24 The University of Michigan, Department of Mathematics,

 Quantitative Finance and Risk Management Master’s Program and the undergraduate

 program in financial mathematics.
-These positions

 may be combined with other postdoctoral fellowships and grant funding, giving